thosakwe/dartmonit/README.md

 -h, --help    Print this usage information.

 Available commands:
-  help      Display help information for dartmonit. install   Adds a shell script to /etc/init.d to run dartmonit on startup. kill      Halts the execution of a given command. run       Spawns a child process at the given absolute path. start     Starts the dartmonit HTTP server. status    Fetches the status of a given process. stop      Instructs an active dartmonit server to shut down.
+  help        Display help information for dartmonit. install     Configures dartmonit to run at startup. kill        Halts the execution of a given command. remove      Removes a command from the list of processes to execute. run         Spawns a child process at the given absolute path. start       Starts the dartmonit HTTP server. status      Fetches the status of a given process. stop        Instructs an active dartmonit server to shut down. uninstall   Uninstalls the dartmonit daemon.

 Run "dartmonit help <command>" for more information about a command.
 ```